 Course Coordinator: Associate Professor David Jeffery

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-1 Explain the theory behind distillation and describe how it applies in practice to wine distillation and production of fortified beverages.
-2 Apply principles and calculations relating to distillation and fortification to problem solving.
-3 Discuss aspects related to the legalities and taxation of distilled and fortified beverages.
-4 Identify and explain the methods used to produce fortifying spirits from grape products.
-5 Demonstrate an ability to undertake sensory evaluation of spirits, fortifieds and sparkling wines.
-6 Describe the methods for producing fortified and sparkling wines and evaluate the quality considerations in their production.
-7 Compose written scientific reports based on the practical work undertaken.
+1 Explain the theory behind distillation and describe how it applies in practice to distillation of feedstocks and production of spirits and fortified beverages.
+2 Identify and explain the methods used to produce fortifying spirits from grape products, and apply principles and calculations relating to distillation and fortification to problem solving.
+3 Discuss aspects related to the legalities and taxation of distilled and fortified beverages in Australia.
+4 Describe the methods for producing fortified and sparkling wines, evaluate the quality considerations in their production, and demonstrate an ability to undertake sensory evaluation of spirits, fortifieds and sparkling wines.
+5 Compose written scientific reports based on the practical work undertaken.

 University Graduate Attributes